 There’s a reason why Nova Scotia has become part of my life’s narrative and it’s not just because of my weakness for a good lobster roll.

-If you ask me, this maritime jewel ticks off all the boxes when it comes to what I value most about travel.
+If you ask me, this maritime jewel ticks off all the boxes when it comes to what I value most (and what I miss most!) about travel.

 The people factor